-This accessibility statement applies to https://cambridgebrc.nihr.ac.uk/, which is run by the National Institute for Health Research (NIHR) Cambridge Biomedical Research Centre (BRC).
+This accessibility statement applies to https://cambridgebrc.nihr.ac.uk/, which is run by the National Institute for Health and Care Research (NIHR) Cambridge Biomedical Research Centre (BRC).

 - zoom up to 300% without the text spilling off the screen

 - navigate most of the website using just a keyboard

 - navigate most of the website using speech recognition software

 - listen to most of the website using a screen reader